-Students work in small groups to investigate a road in the area around the school or where they live that they believe is unsafe.
-They draw on their learnings from their visit to Road to Zero to describe road safety concerns for different road users with the existing speed limit and road environment.
-Students then use examples of safe system treatments to design a safer road environment with an appropriate speed limit.
-Finally, they present their findings and recommendations.
+Linked to the study of motion, students work in small groups to undertake an investigation into a road they believe is unsafe in the area around their school or where they live.
+They draw on their learnings from the Road to Zero experience to describe road safety concerns for different road users with the existing speed limit and with the road environment.
+Students then use examples of safe system treatments from the Road to Zero experience, and others they may identify through research, to design a safer road environment with an appropriate speed limit.